-Inventories comprise current assets held-for-sale, current assets for consumption or distribution during the ordinary course of Inventories are initially recognised at cost.
-Cost generally refers to the purchase price, plus taxes, transport costs and in bringing the Inventories to their current location and condition.
-Where Inventory is manufactured, constructed or produced includes the cost of labour, materials and overheads used during the manufacturing process.
+Inventories comprise current assets held-for-sale, current assets for consumption or distribution during the ordinary course of business.
+Inventories are initially recognised at cost.
+Cost generally refers to the purchase price, plus taxes, transport costs and any other costs in bringing the Inventories to their current location and condition.
+Where Inventory is manufactured, constructed or produced, the cost includes the cost of labour, materials and overheads used during the manufacturing process.